Audrey Truschke: Targeting by the Hindu right

 Truschke has been a prominent critic of Hindutva and its exclusionary ideology.
 Due to her historical works and her choice of language, she has become a target of the Hindu right and has been a frequent recipient of hate mail.
 In 2021, Truschke, along with a group of other scholars, formed a collective to combat increasing harassment of South Asian scholars by people affiliated with Hindutva.
 They launched the "Hindutva Harassment Field Manual," offering "resources" against "Hindu Rights assault."

+Truschke reports that she is frequently the target of antisemitic attacks, although she is "not Jewish"; her family name is of Polish origin.

 Aurangzeb

-After publishing her monograph on Aurangzeb, Truschke was accused of whitewashing his genocidal atrocities on Hindus and trolled by the Hindu right.
+After publishing her monograph on Aurangzeb, Truschke was accused of whitewashing his alleged genocidal atrocities on Hindus and trolled by the Hindu right.
 Wendy Doniger noted these to be ad-hominem attacks infused with Islamophobia and misogyny.

 Student petition

 In 2021, a group of Hindu students at Rutgers University circulated a petition calling for the university to disallow Truschke from teaching a course on Hinduism, condemn her views, and create "a safe space for diaspora Hindus".
 The petition alleged that Truschke held "inherently prejudiced views" on Hinduism and the Hindus.
-Among the alleged reasons were Truschke's claiming that the Bhagavad Gita rationalizes mass slaughter, linking Hindus with the 2021 storming of the United States Capitol, whitewashing the "trauma" inflicted on Hindus by Aurangzeb, and designing an undergraduate course to portray an "exotic-erotic-chauvinist-oppressive" view of Hindu India by relying on scholars like Wendy Doniger and focusing on the multiplicity of Ramayana among other errors of omission and commission.
+Among the alleged reasons were Truschke's claiming that the Bhagavad Gita rationalizes mass slaughter, linking Hindus with the January 6 United States Capitol attack, whitewashing the "trauma" inflicted on Hindus by Aurangzeb, and designing an undergraduate course to portray an "exotic-erotic-chauvinist-oppressive" view of Hindu India by relying on scholars like Wendy Doniger and focusing on the multiplicity of Ramayana among other errors of omission and commission.

 The university, while defending academic freedom and calling for an immediate end to hate speech directed at her, said that it was initiating a dialogue with the Hindu community to understand their concerns.
-Days later, Rutgers faculty members from varied faith backgrounds (including Hinduism) drafted an open letter affirming faith in Truschke's scholarship, rejecting the levelled charges of "Hinduphobia", and applauding Rutgers' affirmation of academic liberty whilst upholding commitment to diversity.
+Days later, Rutgers faculty members from varied faith backgrounds (including Hinduism) drafted an open letter affirming faith in Truschke's scholarship, rejecting the leveled charges of "Hinduphobia", and applauding Rutgers' affirmation of academic liberty whilst upholding commitment to diversity.
 Among the signatories who expressed solidarity with those academics were Romila Thapar, Rajmohan Gandhi, Sheldon Pollock, Partha Chatterjee, and Suketu Mehta.